sigp/lighthouse/book/src/installation-source.md

 ## Updating lighthouse

-You can update lighthouse to a specific version by running the commands below.
+You can update Lighthouse to a specific version by running the commands below.
 The `lighthouse` directory will be the location you cloned Lighthouse to during the installation process.
-And `${VERSION}` will be the version you wish to build in the format `vX.X.X`.
+`${VERSION}` will be the version you wish to build in the format `vX.X.X`.

 - `cd lighthouse`
 - `git fetch`